Degrees / Majors

 All Construction Management students are strongly encouraged to take a one-semester internship.
 Students may elect to take an additional construction concentration track class to replace the internship requirement if necessary.
 In like manner, students may elect to complete a second internship to replace one of the construction elective class requirements.

 The Construction Management (CM) academic program is supported by various construction companies including:

-APAC, Archer Western Contractors,Ltd., Ash Properties, Auld & White Contractors, LLC, Barnard Construction, Barton Malow, Batson Cook, BE&K, Brasfield and Gorrie, Danis Corporation, Elkins Constructors, Haskell, Hensel Phelps, Hubbard, Kiewit, Miller Electric, RJ Griffin, Sauer, Stellar, Superior, Whiting-Turner.
+APAC, Archer Western Contractors,Ltd., Ash Properties, Auld & White Contractors, LLC, Barnard Construction, Barton Malow, Batson Cook, BE&K, Brasfield and Gorrie, Danis Corporation, David Weekley Homes, Elkins Constructors, Favor-Gray, Haskell, Hensel Phelps, Hubbard, Kiewit, Manson Construction, Miller Electric, Petticoat-Schmitt ivil Contractors, RJ Griffin, Sauer, Stellar, Superior, Whiting-Turner, W.W.
+Gay.